 What happens if our charity declines the offer?

 The decision is the charity’s alone.
-A declined written valuation means the items are returned by tracked, insured delivery at no charge, and no fee applies to a valuation that does not lead to a sale.
+A declined written valuation means the items are returned by tracked, signed-for delivery at no charge, and no fee applies to a valuation that does not lead to a sale.

 How and when is the charity paid?